bwennuh/sweet-shop-frontend/README.md

 # sweet-shop-frontend
 Flatiron Phase 1 Project - The Sweet Shop!

-The files here containt the front-end components of Eni & Brenna's Sweet Shop app!
+The files here contain the front-end components of Eni & Brenna's Sweet Shop app!

 The intent is to garner interest on some different dessert options for the online Sweet Shop.